ericrenone/One-Consolidation-Ratio/README.md

-# Geometric Lévy Dynamics and Criticality in Deep Learning
+# Geometric Lévy Dynamics in Deep Learning

 *LEVBOT is a unified information-geometric theory modeling deep learning as Lévy-driven stochastic flow on curved manifolds, where heavy-tailed optimization noise and curvature jointly trigger phase transitions in representation learning*